-12. Click the check box of the preferred BSSID and configure the encryption to be the same as the AP-1.
+12. Click the check box of the preferred BSSID and configure the encryption similar to the AP-1.
 Then, click "Accept" to save the configurations.

-13. Go to the "Status-> Save/Reload" page to click "Save & Apply" to force the AP to reboot so that it can apply all configurations and take effect.
+13. Go to the "Status-> Save/Reload" page to click the "Save & Apply" to enable the AP to reboot so that it can apply all configurations and take effect.

-14. In the AP-2, go to the "Status-> Connection Status" page to check whether the AP-2 is associated to the AP-1 successfully.
+14. In the AP-2, go to the "Status-> Connection Status" page to check whether the AP-2 is associated with the AP-1 successfully.